Mikejo5000/vsts-docs-pr/docs/work/backlogs/define-features-epics.md

 <img src="_img/org-backlog-features-add-child-ts.png" alt="Add a child item to a backlog work item" style="border: 1px solid #C3C3C3;" />

 Whenever you see the plus ![plus icon](../_img/icons/green_plus_icon.png), you can add a child item.
-The work item always corresponds to the hierarchy of work item types that are defined for your team project.
+The work item always corresponds to the hierarchy of work item types that are defined for your project.

-For Scrum team projects, your hierarchy is as shown:
+For Scrum projects, your hierarchy is as shown:

 ![Hierarchical view of backlogs](_img/ALM_OB_Scrum_WIT_Hier_C.png)

 Because [teams can also set bugs as tasks](../customize/show-bugs-on-backlog.md), bugs can be added as children of PBIs.

-The work item types you'll see depends on the [process you selected to create your team project](../work-items/guidance/choose-process.md).
+The work item types you'll see depends on the [process you selected to create your project](../work-items/guidance/choose-process.md).

 If you want bugs to show up on your backlog and you're not seeing them, [enable them for your team](../customize/show-bugs-on-backlog.md).